 Duncan Alford is the Consulting Director of the Library and Associate Dean for Information Services at the Peking University School of Transnational Law and Associate Dean for the Law Library and a full Professor of Law at the University of South Carolina School of Law.
 He studied at the University of Virginia and the University of South Carolina and earned a Juris Doctor degree from the University of North Carolina School of Law.
 He has served as Law Clerk to Chief Justice Burley Mitchell of the Supreme Court of North Carolina, as a shareholder in a law firm, as a reference librarian at Columbia University, law librarian and European Union specialist at Princeton University, as head of reference and adjunct professor at Georgetown University, and as the founding Associate Dean for Library and Information Services at the Charlotte School of Law.
 He is a scholar of legal research, and he is the author of Teaching Legal Research.

-Keru Chen is Assistant Dean for Admissions and Administration at Peking University School of Transnational Law.
+Keru Chen is Associate Dean for Admissions and Administration at Peking University School of Transnational Law.
 She is responsible for managing the administrative team and overseeing admissions, HR, faculty support and financial issues at STL.
 She holds an LL.M. degree from the University of Hong Kong and a LL.B. degree from Beijing Foreign Studies University.
 Before joining STL, she serves as the Deputy Director of Development Office of Peking University Shenzhen Graduate School, in charge of construction, alumni, donation management and government relations.

 Christian Pangilinan is Assistant Dean for Academic Affairs at Peking University School of Transnational Law.
 He is responsible for overseeing all curricular issues, including academic planning, faculty teaching assignments, student academic support, and the development and maintenance of academic policies.
 As Lecturer of Law, he also teaches in and directs the Transnational Legal Practice Program.
 He holds a J.D. from Georgetown University Law Center, an M.A. from the University of York and a B.A. in English from the University of British Columbia.

 Charly Zhang is Assistant Dean for Career and Student Service at the Peking University School of Transnational Law.
 He is responsible for supervising and directing student services, career services and alumni services.
 He joined the law school in April 2009, served as the Director of Academic Affairs, Director of Student Services, and Chief of Staff.
 Since August 2014, he’s been serving as Director of Career Development Center, and supervising alumni affairs.
 Prior to joining Peking University School of Transnational Law, Charly was an attorney at law in Guangdong Shentiancheng Law Firm, working on IPO and M&A. Charly received his Juris Master degree from Peking University School of law and his undergraduate degree in management from Zhengzhou Institute of Aeronautical Industrial Management in Zhengzhou.
+Currently he is a member of the sixth CPPCC of Nanshan District.